mjg123/mjg123.github.io/_posts/2017-10-10-FnProject-Flow-101.md

   - Pass that to an external function called `./isPrime`
   - Then return get the result and return it

-Internally the `Flow` class submits each stage in this workflow to an Fn service we call the "Completer".
+Internally the `Flow` class submits each stage in this workflow to the Flow Server.
 You'll meet it soon.
-The Completer will then orchestrate each stage as an individual call to Fn.
-The completer is responsible for working out which stages are ready to be called, calling them, handling the results and triggering any following stages until you reach the point where there's no more work to do.
+The Flow Server will then orchestrate each stage as an individual call to Fn.
+Flow Server is responsible for working out which stages are ready to be called, calling them, handling the results and triggering any following stages until you reach the point where there's no more work to do.

 This example could easily be written without Flow but it's good to start simple.

 ## Running your first Flow

 Currently FnProject is available to download, to experiment with, and to run on your private cloud.
 A managed service by Oracle is in the works.
 To play with Flow at the moment you will need to run everything locally, but it's not hard.
-We need **`fn`**, the **Fn server**, the **Completer** and not necessary but nice-to-have is the Completer **UI**
+We need **`fn`**, the **Fn server**, the **Flow Server** and not necessary but nice-to-have is the Flow Server **UI**

 ### Setting up